-The goal of the Building Permit Process is to ensure that all developments, both residential and commercial, within the city meet applicable building and development codes.
+The goal of the Building Permit Process is to ensure that all residential and commercial developments within the city meet applicable building and development codes.
 The basic permit process is outlined below.
 Applicants should keep in mind that the process may vary slightly depending on the complexity of their requests.

 All applicable permits (building, mechanical, electrical, plumbing, etc.) must be obtained following this process.